phac-nml/irida/doc/user/user/pipelines/index.md

  ![Cart clear button.](images/menu-icon.png)

- And either selection "Remove Sample" or "Remove Project" which will remove all samples belong to the same project.
-You can also empty the cart entirely by clicking on the "Empty" button, in the top, right-hand corner of the cart.
+And either selection “Remove Sample” which will remove just a single sample or “Remove Project” which will remove all samples that belong to the same project.
+You can also empty the cart entirely by clicking on the “Empty” button, in the top, right-hand corner of the cart.

 Searching samples in the cart
 -----------------------------